liweiyap/bouldertagebuch-android/README.md

 Designed and developed by [Li-Wei Yap](https://liweiyap.github.io/).
 The code within this app is Copyright © 2024 Li-Wei Yap and licensed under the [GNU General Public Licence v3.0](https://github.com/liweiyap/bouldertagebuch-android/blob/main/LICENSE).
 The code may ___not___ be reproduced without citation.

+The heat-map calendar comes from an [open-source library](https://github.com/kizitonwose/Calendar) developed by Kizito Nwose.

 The app icon was taken from www.flaticon.com and designed by [Freepik](https://www.freepik.com/).